mishrabhavesh/Carsale/README.md

-## This is a car selling website page
+## This is a car selling website where user can get the quotation of their car

 ### At first user need to login or signup
  #### For signup